wispo12/Asteroids3/README.md

 Extensions
 ----------
 If you have extra time, you might add some extra features to your Asteroids game.
-Your Asteroids game doesn't have to work or look like any other.
+Have fun and be creative!
 * Randomly shaped Asteroids
 * Different types of weapons besides bullets
 * Have two Asteroids classes, one large and one small.
 When a large Asteroid is removed from the ArrayList add two small ones with the same x and y